KerosuoLab/Shapemetrics/README.md

     end
 end
 ```
-Last step is to save the colored sub label to disk as .tif format z-stack.
+Next step is to save the colored sub label to disk as .tif format z-stack.
 This z-stack is then interleaved with original image z-stack in FIJI/ImageJ and converted into average intensity z-projection resulting image below.
 ```
 for z = 1 : size(Label_sub,3)
     temp  = zeros(size(Label_sub,1),size(Label_sub,2),3,'uint8');